DC007744/AccrualAgent/README.md

 3. Suggests the accrual amount per missing vendor.
 4. Drafts personalised e‑mails to request the outstanding invoices.

+Rather than sending entire transaction logs to the LLM, a Python preprocessing step first detects relevant transaction patterns.
+This filtered dataset is then passed to the agents, making the process significantly faster and more cost-efficient.

 Everything is orchestrated by a top‑level **Orchestrator** agent, which chooses the right sub‑agents depending on the user’s **query** entered.

 ---